Paymo Logo

 Ensuring that remote employees meet their work goals can prove to be challenging.
 You don’t want to micromanage each activity, nor do you want the employees to take the flexibility for granted.
 Creating a good balance between the two influences your employee productivity and well-being.

-The best approach would be establishing clear expectations for each employee without micromanaging.
+The best approach is to set clear expectations for each employee without micromanaging.
 Some of the ways you can do that are:

 • Using time-tracking software.
-Such software can help you assess how much work is being done by each employee throughout the day and where they spend their time.
+Such software can help you assess how much work each employee completes throughout the day and where they spend their time.

 • An open communication system.
 We’ve already discussed the importance of communication tools in remote work.
-Leverage them to get honest employee feedback and learn how well they can work remotely.
+Use them to gather honest employee feedback and assess how well they work remotely.

 • Regular reviews.
 Don’t keep the review period too long.
-If employees cannot perform well in a remote setting, you can know in advance if you have a monthly or bi-monthly review process.
+If employees cannot perform well in a remote setting, you can identify this in advance through your monthly or bi-monthly review process.

 9. Organize Remote Employee Training and Provide Resources

-After following a stringent lifestyle of going to the office every day and working to their best ability, chances are remote working doesn’t come naturally to everyone.
+After a strict daily routine of commuting to the office and working to the best of their ability, remote work may not come naturally to everyone.
 It can be hard to adjust to collaborating virtually and creating healthy boundaries.
-It becomes essential to create opportunities for training and providing learning resources.
+It is essential to create training opportunities and provide learning resources.

-First, train your employees on the best practices to learn remotely before setting high expectations to deliver.
+First, train your employees on best practices for remote learning before setting high expectations for delivery.
 Teach them how to manage time, avoid distractions, and follow schedules.
-In the future, these will also come in handy when conducting job-related training virtually.
+In the future, these will also be useful for conducting job-related training virtually.

-Training also comes with providing enough resources to your employees.
+Training also requires providing sufficient resources to your employees.
 When employees board in an on-site setting, you provide them with learning materials, technological resources, and orientations.
 You don’t expect them to bring anything from their homes.
 And that shouldn’t change in a remote work setting.
-It’s unfair to expect employees to pay utility bills from their pockets or buy new resources for their remote office.
+It’s unfair to expect employees to pay utility bills out of pocket or purchase new resources for their remote offices.

 Provide the required allowances for work-from-home furniture, Internet access, and technological resources.
-This increases your company’s goodwill and makes your company appealing to employees looking for remote opportunities.
+This increases your company’s goodwill and makes it more appealing to employees seeking remote opportunities.

 Wrapping Up

-Remote team management is something brands have to ace if they want to function in a post-pandemic world.
+Remote team management is something brands must master if they want to operate in a post-pandemic world.
 Employee expectations are changing, and flexible workflows are their top priority when joining a new workplace.
-To appeal to the next generation of the workforce, the tips mentioned above can help you tackle remote teams and ensure they’re performing to their best abilities.
+To appeal to the next generation of the workforce, the tips above can help you manage remote teams and ensure they perform at their best.

 Carl Torrence